 6 – Using a wet palette

 A wet palette is a very popular way to make your acrylic paint dry longer.
 It is a platter with a sponge and moistured palette paper for your acrylic paint to rest on.
 Just add some water before painting and it’s ready.

 - A wet palette allows you to work with the paint for several hours and days.

 - Avoid paint waisting and make blending easier

-- Easy to clean compared to normal palette
+- Easy to clean compared to a normal palette

 You can buy a wet palette on Amazon or make your own at home!
 You’ll find below 5 recommended wet palettes and a step-by-step guide for a homemade wet palette.

 5 Best wet palettes: